 Job hunting in Finland

-You can also come to Finland as an unemployed jobseeker and get unemployment allowance, but for this you must register as an unemployed jobseeker in your country of departure in good time before you move.
+Under certain conditions, you can also come to Finland as an unemployed jobseeker and get unemployment allowance from your country of departure, but for this you must register as an unemployed jobseeker in your country of departure in good time before you come to Finland.
 Read more below in the section Coming to Finland as an unemployed jobseeker.

-You can find more general information on working in Finland and related topics on the page Working in Finland.
+It is advisable to prepare for your job search well in advance, for example by checking the necessary residence and work permit requirements and the right to practice your profession.
+You can find general information on work-related matters, such as the permits required in Finland, on the page Guide: Working in Finland.
 You can find information on making an employment contract on the page Employees’ rights and obligations in Finland.

-Many companies and organisations also advertise job vacancies on their own websites and networks and possibly also via recruitment agencies.
-Jobs in public administration are advertised on the Valtiolle.fi website.
+Many companies and organisations advertise job vacancies on their own websites and networks and possibly via recruitment agencies.
+Jobs in public administration are advertised on the Valtiolle.fi website and municipal sector jobs on the Kuntarekry website.

-Your own networks can also provide support in finding a job.
-A large number of new jobs are so-called hidden vacancies and are filled without being advertised.
+It is also a good idea to use your own networks to support your job search.
+A large number of new jobs are “hidden vacancies” and are filled without being advertised.

-EURES (European Employment Services) is the European Commission’s jobs network, covering the EU countries, Norway, Iceland, Liechtenstein and Switzerland.
-On the EURES website you can browse job vacancies advertised with the employment services in the system.
+EURES (European Employment Services) is a European employment network covering the EU countries, Norway, Iceland, Liechtenstein and Switzerland.
+On the EURES website you can browse job vacancies advertised with the employment services of the countries in the system.
+Read more on the EURES website.

 The site also provides contact details for EURES advisers in the various countries.
-Your local EURES adviser can help with questions related to working in Finland.
+Your local EURES adviser can help you with questions related to working in Finland.
+Read more on the EURES website.

-Also take a look at the hints and tips under the heading Find a job in Finland.
-Companies post adverts in Swedish and English if these are working languages needed in the job.
+Also take a look at the hints and tips at the top under the heading How do you apply for jobs when you are in Finland?
+Companies also post adverts in Swedish and English if these are working languages needed in the job.

 Coming to Finland as an unemployed jobseeker